Author: Benjamin Lee

 How to deal with it:

 Your work can survive a few hours without you.
 Learn to leave work in the office and switch off on your downtime.
 In some industries, working to the point of exhaustion is seen as some kind of twisted badge of honor.
 This mentality however only serves to increase burnout and stress.
+You could also consider looking at different methods to improve your energy, such as Medterra products or natural supplements.
+With tinctures, soft gels, capsules, and oils to choose between, there really should be something for everyone.
+If you can find a suitable one for you, try and find a discount code, such as the Gundry MD Active Advantage discount that is currently available on their natural supplement.

 2. You dread going to work